Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

     * The Hero image in the home page was selected as it portrais the artist himself, is eye-catching and fits with the color scheme of the page.
 Same applies for the background image selected for the Contact page.

 ## Features ##
 ---

  * All Pages:
    * Responsive navbar with dropdown toggle for mobile screen sizes.
 The navbar contains: webistes' logo (which brings user back to Home page when clicked) and links to Home, Gallery and Contact page.
    * Footer featuring 3 social media links/icons and copyright information.
+   * All icons and navbar links change color when hovered over (except website logo and call to action arrow on the homepage hero image)

  * Homepage:
    * Fullscreen height hero-image with a Call to action icon (arrow) placed on the bottom linking to the artist's "About me" section.